Janlorie/DataScienceMinor/README.md

 made in the field and the project.

 ### Datacamp
-Starting with datacamp.
+Starting with Datacamp.
 The approach to these courses was very practical.
 They usually taught e very specific part of data science and how you could implement this in code.
 Already having some experience in Python, some of there courses were a nice refresher while others taught me a lot.

-In the datacamp document I explain per course what every one of them has served me and how it helped me with the project.
+In the Datacamp document I explain per course what every one of them has served me and how it helped me with the project.

 [Link to Datacamp document](Courses/Datacamp.md)